opendatasoft/ods-dataviz-sdk/packages/api-client/README.md

 You can reuse client instances.

-Use the method `get` to call the api.
+Use the method `get` to call the API.
 It accepts an url or a query object.
-It return a promise containing the api response or throw an error.
+It return a promise containing the API response or throw an error.

 ```javascript
 import { ApiClient } from '@opendatasoft/api-client';